batermj/data_sciences_campaign/Algorithm/REFERENCES.md

 ## Resources on Github
 + Academic writing with Markdown, https://github.com/smathot/academicmarkdown

+## A curated list of awesome algorithms
++ A curated list of awesome places to learn and/or practice algorithms., https://github.com/tayllan/awesome-algorithms

 ## Hash Table
 + A high-performance, concurrent hash table, https://github.com/efficient/libcuckoo